vladimir-laz/eco2ai_prototype/README.md

 # SberEmisisonTracker

 ## Requirements
-SberEmissionTrack need to get util-linux in order to work correctly on linux.
+SberEmissionTrack need to get util-linux in order to work correctly on Linux.

 ##  Installation
 As this project is still under development, in order to utilize SberEmisisonTrack correctly please run